Intelligence per Watt: Measuring Intelligence Efficiency of Local AI: Introduction

-To address \textbf{Q3}, we quantify the potential resource savings from treating cloud and local infrastructure as complementary resources and routing queries to local LMs when capable, otherwise to frontier models. \textit{Oracle routing} (perfect assignment of each query to the smallest capable model) could reduce energy consumption by $80.4\%$, compute by $77.3\%$, and cost by $73.8\%$ versus cloud-only deployment (\autoref{fig:burst_gpt_plot}), representing the theoretical maximum efficiency gains.
-Notably, routing systems need not achieve perfect accuracy to realize substantial savings while maintaining task quality.
-A routing system with $80\%$ accuracy (correctly assigning $80\%$ of queries to local vs. cloud) captures $80\%$ of theoretical maximum gains, achieving $64.3\%$ energy reduction, $61.8\%$ compute reduction, and $59.0\%$ cost reduction with no degradation in answer quality.

-Our work makes three primary contributions. \textbf{(1)} We introduce intelligence per watt as a unified metric for evaluating local inference viability, and conduct the first large-scale empirical study measuring its evolution across 1M+ queries, 20+ models, and 8 hardware accelerators spanning 2023-2025. \textbf{(2)} We demonstrate that local LMs can accurately answer $88.7\%$ of single-turn chat and reasoning queries, with intelligence per watt improving $5.3\times$ over two years through compounding model ($3.2\times$) and hardware ($1.7\times$) advances. \textbf{(3)} We show that hybrid local-cloud systems achieve $40-65\%$ reductions in energy, compute, and cost with realistic routing accuracy while maintaining answer quality.
-Together, these findings establish local inference as a practical complement to centralized infrastructure whose viability continues expanding.
-We release our \ipw \href{https://github.com/HazyResearch/intelligence-per-watt}{profiling harness} to facilitate systematic intelligence-per-watt benchmarking as local LMs and accelerators evolve.
+Our work makes three primary contributions. \textbf{(1)} We introduce intelligence per watt as a unified metric for evaluating local inference viability, and conduct the first large-scale empirical study measuring its evolution across 1M+ queries, 20+ models, and 8 hardware accelerators spanning 2023-2025. \textbf{(2)} \textit{(Q1, Q2)} We demonstrate that $88.7\%$ of single-turn chat and reasoning queries can be successfully handled by small local models (with coverage varying by domain), and that IPW has improved $5.3\times$ over two years through compounding model ($3.1\times$) and hardware ($1.7\times$) advances.\footnote{The corresponding per-joule decomposition (Figure~\ref{fig:intelligence_efficiency_trend_bar_plot}) yields $18.0\times$ overall, $3.1\times$ model and $5.9\times$ hardware, since hardware progress disproportionately reduces latency.
+Both \textsc{Mixtral-8x7B} (47B total, ${\sim}12.9$B active per token) and \gpthundred{} (120B total, $\leq 20$B active per token) are mixture-of-experts models; our $\leq 20$B threshold refers to \textit{active} parameters per forward pass, which determine per-query power and latency.
+Total parameter count governs storage: at FP4, \textsc{Mixtral-8x7B} fits within 24~GB GDDR6 (Quadro RTX 6000), and \gpthundred{} fits within 128~GB unified memory (Apple M4 Max).} \textbf{(3)} \textit{(Q3)} We show that hybrid local-cloud routing yields $60$--$80\%$ reductions in energy, compute, and cost compared to a batched cloud baseline; even an $80\%$-accurate router (a realistic target) captures $\sim 126\times$ (Figure~\ref{fig:gpu_frontier} in App.~\ref{app:local_vs_cloud_intelligence_efficiency}); the jump from sub-20\,GB to 200+\,GB through unified-memory architectures like Apple Silicon removes the key constraint that previously forced workloads to cloud infrastructure, enabling the $8$--$20$B-active-parameter models that handle the majority of queries today to run efficiently on local hardware.